mani13jha/Home-Automation-with-Android-and-Web-App/README.md

 4. Touch Less Door Bell
 5. Automaic Door with RFID and Monitoring who enters and who leaves.
 6. ANdroid App is designed with KODULAR(Same as MIT APP Inventor).
-7. Designing a Web Page is still in progress.
+7. Front-end is ready connecting with Firebase is in progress.